 “By the trains at 12 o’clock that night, on the 23rd, I sent off orderlies with circulars, urging the citizens of Halifax, Charlotte, and Mecklenburg to assemble for the defense of the bridge, and ordering all local companies to report immediately… On Saturday morning, the 25th, about 10 o’clock I had received, citizens and soldiers inclusive, 642 re-enforcement.
 Of these about 150 were regulars, organized from different commands, my whole command numbered 938 men.”

-In spite of the volunteers, the Confederacy was badly outnumbered and only had six pieces of artillery (four in the earthwork fort on the hill east of the bridge; two in a small fortification west of the bridge).
+Despite the volunteers, the Confederacy was severely outnumbered and only had six artillery pieces (four in the earthwork fort on the hill east of the bridge; two in a small fortification west of the bridge).

 “. . .
 I happened to be one of Farinholt’s scouts that day.
 We were stationed on the same side of the river with Wilson’s forces on a high hill that overlooked the entire field.
 When we saw the [train] cars roll in and saw the men apparently disembarking, we felt sure that our men were being reinforced by every train.” –J. B. Faulkner

-One of the most powerful words I read on our walk to the bridge were those of J.T.
+One of the most powerful words I read on our walk to the bridge was those of J.T.
 Easton of the 17th Mississippi Regiment: